teejaywurld/taskTrackerApp/README.md

-# This is a task tracker application built with React JS
+# This is a task tracker application with database built with React JS

 where "a task can be added", "a reminder can be set" and also, "tasks/reminders can be deleted"